Upper Dolpo Trekking Highlights

 After a few hours of trekking, you'll arrive at the Magar settlement of Dho Tarap.
 This bustling village serves as a vital junction connecting various trails to Jomsom, Mustang, and Tibet.
 As you explore Dho Tarap, you'll encounter Tibetan-style houses characterized by small wooden windows and flat roofs.
 Colorful prayer flags, charming Gumbas, intricate chortens, and beautifully adorned Mani stone walls adorn the village, adding to its unique character.

 While wandering through Dho Tarap, you'll have the opportunity to engage with the locals, gaining insights into their remote culture and way of life.
-Your overnight stay in Dho Tarap offers a chance to immerse yourself in this culturally vibrant village.
+Your overnight stay in Dho Tarap offers a chance to immerse yourself in this culturally rich and vibrant village.

 Day 21: Trek from Dho Tarap to Nawarpani (3,475m/11,400ft) - 5 to 6 hours trek